iarkhanhelsky/toolbox/Readme.md

 Print `~/.ssh/config` in compacted way for easier greping.

-It treats each `Host` entry in ssh-config as separate host.
-And prints essential information about it.
+It treats each `Host` entry in ssh-config as separate host and prints essential information about it.

 ### Example
 ```